Agile Leadership - People Development Magazine

-ToggleAgile leadership, an increasingly popular and transformative management approach, has captured the attention of many in recent years.
-As someone who has in the past been involved in training for this domain, I’m keen to share what I learned about Agile leadership with you.
+Agile leadership, an increasingly popular and transformative management approach, has garnered significant attention in recent years.
+As someone who has been involved in training for this domain in the past, I’m keen to share what I’ve learned about Agile leadership with you.
 In this article, we’ll begin by looking at the principles of Agile leadership, followed by seeing how this style of leadership contrasts with traditional leadership styles.
 Lastly, we’ll explore the skills and best practices that can help you become an agile leader.

-Fundamentally, Agile leadership is a style that involves change, and continuous improvement.
+Fundamentally, Agile leadership is a style that involves change and continuous improvement.
 By building teams to self-organise and collaborate effectively, it emphasises flexibility and a swift response to change.
 Originating from the Agile software development methodology, Agile leadership was at first the domain of project delivery professionals.
 However, it has since broadened its scope to cover various industries and organisations, proving its worth in today’s rapidly changing and ever-evolving business landscape.

 The principles of Agile leadership can be summarised as follows: